dst202/blog-test/posts/tabbed-navigation-react-native.md

 ![screenshot](https://res.cloudinary.com/cortehz/image/upload/v1625868541/blog_images/Screenshot_2021-07-10_at_00.08.36.png)

 There you have it, we have finished a close replica of the design above.
-You can find the completed work here in this GitHub repository.
-Drop me a note on twitter if you find it useful or if I missed something or ...
+You can find the complete code [here in this GitHub repository](https://github.com/cortehz/fintech).
+Drop me a note on [twitter](https://twitter.com/Cortehzz) if you find it useful or if I missed something or ...

 In part two we'll add darkmode to make room for the design on the right.
 Ciao!